unkn0wn3rr0r/node-tunnel/README.md

 - 🔁 Concurrency control for smoother UX (**http2** only)

 # Notes
-- Uses duplex: 'half' for streamed fetch uploads - ensure the browser and server support it
+- Uses duplex: 'half' header for streamed fetch uploads - ensure your browser supports it
 - The UI simulates progress to smooth out jumps due to fast async handling vs slower network speed

 # 📦 Prerequisites: